Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/mcp23017/README.md

 -z Pi gpio configuration
 -m MCP23xxx pin configuration

-    1. mvn clean install
+    1. mvn clean package
-    2. cd target/classes/
+    2. cd target/distribution
     3. Execute command to set configuration data  (will not be used by example)
     4. Execute command to reset Mcp23017
     5. Execute command to perform desired MCP23017 operation